akash-saha-1/movies-mobile-app/README.md

 # Description

-This is a Movies App with multiple features which helps us to show upcoming movies, popular movies, tv shows etc and also show their previews with HD videos.
+This is a Movies App with multiple features which helps us to show upcoming movies, popular movies, tv shows etc and also show their information with HD videos.

 Screenshots of the App